googleapis/google-cloud-ruby/google-cloud-firestore/CONTRIBUTING.md

 ### Console

 The project includes a Rake task that automatically loads `google-cloud-firestore` and its dependencies in IRB.
-To configure your Google Cloud project for IRB, see [Set up environment](#set-up-environment) above.
+To configure your Google Cloud project for IRB, see [Interactive console setup](#interactive-console-setup) above.

 **Warning: You may incur charges while using the library with your Google Cloud project.**